ccalobeto/tutorial-svelte/README.md

 ### 7.3: Adding a tooltip
 #### 7.3.1 Basic tooltip
- - Use a `hoveredIndex` reactive variable to hold the index of the hovered commit.
+ Use a `hoveredIndex` reactive variable to hold the index of the hovered commit.
 It holds the data we want to display in the tooltip.

- - Add `mouseenter` and `mouseleave` event listeners inside the scatter plot circles.
+ Add `mouseenter` and `mouseleave` event listeners inside the scatter plot circles.

- - Add a class `info` to do some styling with `<dl>`, `<dt>`, and `<dd>` elements.
+ Add a class `info` to do some styling with `<dl>`, `<dt>`, and `<dd>` elements.

- - *fixed* means relative to the viewport, *absolute* means relative to its nearest ancestor.
+ *fixed* means relative to the viewport and *absolute* means relative to its nearest ancestor.
 An example

  ```
 .tooltip {
     position: fixed;